t4d-gmbh/Weekend-Out/README.md

 cd Weekend-Out
 ```

-Create a new branch for the blankets feature and add the items Alex wants to bring.
+Create a new branch for the blankets feature and add the items Bob wants to bring.

 ```bash
 git checkout -b feature/blankets